 By: National Association of Home Builders at nahb.org.A ceiling with a pop of color, a stylish ceiling fan or detailed trim work can give a room personality and character.
 Ceiling décor also can add drama to an otherwise dull space, give the illusion of height in a compact room, or increase the feel of intimacy in a large one.
+If you have a small home, there are plenty of ways to work around it, for example, by using toilets for small spaces and other compact, space-saving devices, but heightening your ceiling is the most effective way to give the illusion of more room.
 Making a ceiling the focal point of a room has its challenges though.
 The right look depends on the style of the home, the size of the room and the desires and taste of the owner or buyer.
 With so many factors to consider, deciding how to enhance a room by altering the ceiling can be overwhelming.
 But with so many options and design trends available, the result could make the venture worthwhile.
 Here are some ideas to consider as you build or remodel your home:

 - Fun with Paint – Contrasting ceiling and wall colors give a room modern appeal.
 Experts recommend using deeper shades, like eggplant or cocoa, to make a large space cozier, and softer ones, white included, to open it up.
 Or consider a wallpaper – over-scale or bold patterns will definitely keep it interesting.
 One thing to note: Designers caution against using the same color or pattern on both the walls and the ceiling.
 Doing so tends to make a room feel small and closeted.